spacejam/tla-rust/README.md

 web browser.

-It uses an "ownership" system that ensures an object's destructor will run exactly once, preventing double-free, dangling pointer, and null pointer bugs.
+It uses an "ownership" system that ensures an object's destructor will run exactly once, preventing double-frees, dangling pointers, various null pointer related bugs, etc...
 When an object is created inside a function's scope, it exists as the property of that scope.
 The object's lifetime is the same as the lifetime of the scope that created it.